 The Nintendo Wii is regarded as a hugely successful and innovative console.
-But as I consider it here in 2020, in a world where Gaming is the largest form of entertainment and culture when measured by almost any parameter, I’m surprised by its lack of influence.
+But as I consider it today, in a world where gaming is the largest form of entertainment and culture when measured by almost any parameter, I’m surprised by its lack of influence.

 Gaming still largely remains a medium where you get it or you don’t.
 Where you do it or you don’t.
 And it’s a thing I can’t really explain to someone who doesn’t do it, or even to someone who played games in an era before ‘gamer’ was a term.
 Where their knowledge is Resident Evil 1 on the Playstation or all night Goldeneye sessions – it’s somehow become one of the largest aspects of our culture whilst remaining conceptually out of touch for so many people.

 Instead of the Wii being a turning point where the mainstream came to accept gaming, it instead feels like a point where it diverged.
 Perhaps the legacy of the Wii, or those millions of experiences had on Wii Sports, was the rise of mobile gaming; free to play, easy to understand, shallow experiences.
 Or perhaps it was Fortnite, Apex Legends and the rest; games that take the place of social spaces in the real world and the language of access and control is just something that most of my generation or older have missed the boat on.
 Things progress, they live happily on the shore.